Russians strike Nova Poshta delivery company office in Donetsk Oblast and kill two civilians

 Photo credits: Donetsk Oblast Prosecutor’s Office

 Russian troops conducted attacks on populated areas of Bakhmut, Volnovakha, Kramatorsk, and Pokrovsk districts on October 11.
 Morning artillery fire also struck the city of Chasiv Yar, leaving a 64-year-old local woman with shrapnel injuries and multiple bone fractures.
-Medical staff transported her to hospital in critical condition.
+Medical staff transported her to the hospital in critical condition.

 Artillery strikes also hit the city of Myrnohrad, injuring a 49-year-old man.